 - Record as soon as possible after the conversation.
-Use the schools CPOMs system to record all concerns and details.
-All Nobel staff should have an individual login and be able to access the system.
-If help is needed in any way, see Tara Marshall (DDSL & CPOMs administration manager). - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
+Use the schools Child Protection Recording system which may be electronic or using a record of concern sheet. (pro-forma available on the Hertfordshire Grid for Learning (HGFL). - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
 No copies should be retained by the member of staff or volunteer.